tucats/ego/docs/API.md

 | OR       | OR(EQ(id,1),EQ(id,2)) | Either operands must be true |
 | NOT      | NOT(EQ(id,101)) | Match rows where the operand expression is not true |

+Note that in these examples, the value being tested is an integer.
+You can also specify a string value in double quotes, or a floating point value (such as 123.45).

 ### DELETE /tables/_table_/rows

 This deletes rows from a table.
 If no parameters are given, then all rows are deleted.
-You can optionall specify the `filter` parameter to indicate which row(s) are to be deleted from the table.
+You can optionally specify the `filter` parameter to indicate which row(s) are to be deleted from the table.
 The `filter` parameter contains a filter expression, of the same form as the GET operation.